2 Conceptual overview

 Ditches Ditches collect water from the clusters and, potentially, from additional external sources.
 They channel all inflows directly into the Albufera lake.

 The Albufera Lake The lake receives water exclusively from the ditches.
-While two types of outflow are considered, namely direct discharge to the sea and water recirculation to the rice fields, the latter is typically negligible1.
+While two types of outflow are considered, namely direct discharge to the sea and water recirculation to the rice fields, the latter is considered to be negligible1 and is not taken into account by the model.

-Beyond the default simulation workflow, the ERAHUMED software provides advanced tools for defining custom chemical compounds and rice field management systems (RFMSs).
-While current agrochemical practices in the Albufera Natural Park are included by default, users can simulate and compare alternative scenarios by modifying or introducing new chemicals and management systems.
-This makes ERAHUMED a powerful resource for exploring future changes in agricultural practices or regulatory strategies.
+The ERAHUMED DSS provides advanced tools for defining custom pesticide and rice field management practices.
+While current pesticide use practices in the Albufera Natural Park are included by default, users can simulate and compare alternative scenarios by modifying or introducing new pesticides, dosages, application schemes and management practices.
+This makes the ERAHUMED DSS a powerful resource for exploring future changes in agrochemical use practices or risk mitigation strategies.

 Further details on this will be provided elsewhere.↩︎